eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 - **Integration with the European Digital Identity Regulation:**
 <!---
 NF, Do we leverage "the existing eIDAS infrastructure"?
--->
+Yes -->
   The solution leverages the existing eIDAS infrastructure, including eIDAS nodes and the trust framework for trusted services, to ensure a high level of security and reliability.
 By aligning with the technical architecture of the EU